kevinitro/DiscordBot/README.md

 I used discord.py and followed a tutorial series for the project and there are two commands so far- ping and 8ball.

 "ping" responds "pong" as well as the latency and 8ball randomly generates some 8ball quote.
+(Check Capture.png for what it looks like)

 I have not been working on this recently but as the filename suggests, I could've changed the 8ball function to display random jokes.